MockbaTheBorg/Epson/readme.md

 To run it:<br>
 Mode 1: epson file.txt > output.svg - Will generate the output inside output.svg.<br>
 Mode 2: epson file.txt print.svg - Will generate the output inside the print.svg file.<br>
 Mode 3: epson file.txt page - Will generate page_xxx.svg, one file per page generated.
-The argument has to be the word 'page' in lowercase.<br>
+The second argument has to be the word 'page' in lowercase.<br>

 Mode 1 and Mode 2 will ignore FF (form feed) characters, and will have all sorts of issues is FF is issued.
 Those modes are good only for single page printings.<br>
 Mode 3 will create a page_001.svg file, then page_002.svg and so on, every time a FF character is found.<br>